MrBurgerCZ/ESP32-Keylogger/README.md

 You need ***two*** `ESP32-S3`s, an `USB OTG` adapter, and thats it!

-I am using the Seeed Studio XIAO ESP32-S3, because it's really small
+I am using the Seeed Studio XIAO ESP32-S3 for it's size and low price.

 ![The final product](assets/keylogger.jpg)

 ---
-## dev brainstorming
+## brainstorming

 zapis do nejakyho logu, asi rovnou s milis(), mozna do nejaky tabulky? ale mam docela omezeny misto takze xml nebo tak to asi nebude.